While buying a farm in Spain seems to be a fresh start in a natural environment, many decisions and consequences come along with the project.

-It is essential that the farm you wish to purchase has this registry number as, otherwise, you will not be purchasing a working farm but just a property in the country with animals that cannot be used to produce any livestock product.
+It is essential that the farm you wish to purchase has this registry number as, otherwise, you will not be purchasing a working farm but just buying a property in Spain with animals that cannot be used to produce any livestock product.

 Likewise, the holder of the livestock farm has to complete some courses to be allowed to apply and use the necessary products to disinfect the stalls where the animals are kept.
 Also, it is always necessary to count on a professional to manage the solid and liquid wastes produced by such animals.

 Wastes are very important in farming, as there are many ways to ruin the soils and waters.
-Farming is a responsability.
+Farming is a responsibility.

-As regards the administrative arrangements, it is compulsory to register as a self-employee by choosing the appropriate tax classification in the Spanish Tax Office (Hacienda), plus VAT and IRPF (Personal Income Tax).
+As regards the administrative arrangements, it is compulsory to register as self-employed by choosing the appropriate tax classification in the Spanish Tax Office (Hacienda), plus VAT and IRPF (Personal Income Tax).